 It is in an organization’s best interest, economically, and for the sake of reputation, to answer that question before the attackers do.

-Black Box pen testing is a real hacking attack simulation, where the Fortify security experts carry out attacks like actual hackers do, without any prior or internal knowledge of the target.
-Through these attacks, the Fortify experts try to identify and exploit any weakness in any layer (web applications, operating systems, network devices, email, VPNs, etc.), and attempt to pivot further into the target organization.
+A Black Box Penetration Test is a real hacking attack simulation, where Foritfy 24×7 security engineers carry out their attacks like actual hackers do, without any prior or internal knowledge of the target.
+Through these attacks, the Foritfy 24×7 experts try to identify and exploit any weakness in any layer (web applications, operating systems, network devices, e-mail, DNS, etc.) and attempt to pivot further into the target organization.
+Foritfy 24×7 penetration tests are skill-based and depth-focused, with no reliance on automated tools and checklists.

-Upon completion of the penetration test, a detailed report is provided and discussed with each client.
-The report includes:
+Upon completion of the security test, a detailed report is sent to the client, including the following:

 – Executive Summary: Summary of the purpose of this test, as well as as brief explanation of the threats facing the organization from a business perspective.